 • The roles and responsibilities.

-This will not only involve contacting research nurses and midwives already associated with IRNN, but also stakeholders within organisations nationwide.
-The success of the survey will be very much reliant on the Irish research community.
-The data will be collated into a report that will be disseminated to stakeholders, such as the Health Research Board (HRB) and the Health Service Executive (HSE).
+This study involved contacting research nurses and midwives already associated with IRNN, but also stakeholders within organisations nationwide.
+The success of the survey was very much reliant on the Irish research community.
+The data has been collated into a report that will be disseminated to stakeholders, such as the Health Research Board (HRB) and the Health Service Executive (HSE).
+The ‘Count Me In’ Report will be launched at the IRNN 2019 conference and presented at international meetings.

-Findings will be used to advocate for increased recognition of the research nurse workforce, and to justify the development of formalised job descriptions, education and integration within academic and healthcare institutions.
-On completion of the survey it is hoped to retain a database of research nurses/midwives who have provided consent for future communication.
+Findings are being used to advocate for increased recognition of the research nurse workforce, and to justify the development of formalised job descriptions, education and integration within academic and healthcare institutions.
+On completion of the survey a database to retain the details of research nurses/midwives who have provided consent for future communication is currently being developed.
 This will be in adherence to the General Data Protection Regulations.

 Participant information: Participant Information Leaflet for ‘Count Me In’ Survey